 - Remember to finely chop the onions and green chilies.
 Otherwise, the paratha will tear while rolling.

-- Vegans can use any neutral flavor oil to roast the paratha instead of ghee.
+- You can use ghee instead of oil to roast the paratha.

 - Instead of gram flour you can use chickpea flour.
 Ensure that the gram flour or chickpea flour are in their shelf life and not rancid.